-Holders of FTAI common shares as of a common stock, the record date of the spin-off, will be entitled to receive shares of our common stock.
+Holders of FTAI common shares as of , 2022, the record date of the spin-off, will be entitled to receive shares of our common stock.
 For each FTAI common share held on the record date, FTAI common shareholders will receive one share of FTAI Infrastructure common stock.